thanhnguyentang/thanhnguyentang.github.io/blogs/wisdom.md

     * It provides a rigorous analysis and experiments to support the mental idea.

 * Doing great science pretty much requires building a personal brand.
 To do so, you need to establish a few things: do good science, smart, have a point of view and vision for the field, and people should read your work and listen to you.
+* Be wise in the following aspects:
+    * Knowing that several wise life decisions can change your fate; similarly several unwise decisions might slow you down significantly.
+Thus, be considerate and wise in making important decisions.
+    * To practice making wise decisions, start with the following practice: practice to start with a goal/vision/point of view for your field.
+This will make you stand out of the herd and guide you to valuable resources that you would otherwise not recognize.
+    * Being calm and allowing enough time for important decisions also work.
+    * Be humble and charming but don't be afraid of authority.

 <!-- # 5 rules to make an actual progress
 * Think hard